unahouExosite/docs/guides/user-management.md

     end
    ```

+# User

-# User Signup
+## User Signup

 In this example, you will add the user-signup feature to your solution.
 Validating a new user requires at least two steps—creation and activation.
-A user is unable to login until activated.
+A user is unable to log in until activated.
 Thus, the signup process here will be:

 1. A user submits their email, name, and password.